crowdcover/moabi/_posts/blog/2014-04-11-previewing-moabi-at-sotm-us.md

 categories:
   - blog_post
 title: Previewing Moabi at SotM-US
 subtitle: "The Moabi development team is *excited* for State of the Map US this weekend.
 We are sharing a preview of the new Moabi (to be fully launched on Earth Day), and presenting our work on Sunday at 4pm, [OpenStreetMap as Infrastructure](http://stateofthemap.us/session/openstreetmap-as-infrastructure/), sharing the stage with the USGS National Map Corps project, and NPS Park Tiles.
-Hope to see you there!
+Hope to see you there!"
 author: Mikel Maron
 language: en
 published: true